LABIAPLASTY

 HYMENOPLASTY

 Hymenoplasty is a procedure that reconstructs or repairs the hymen.
-Some women choose this procedure for cultural, religious, or personal reasons.
-It is important to have a thorough consultation with our surgeon to understand the expectations and potential outcomes of hymenoplasty
+Some individuals choose this procedure for cultural, religious, or personal reasons.
+It is important to have a thorough consultation to understand the expectations and potential outcomes of hymenoplasty.

 PERINEOPLASTY